Danilo-Zekovic/react-tableql/README.md

 React table component that is integrated with Apollo and GraphQL.
 Simple way to display your data.

+Official React TableQL Storybook: https://danilo-zekovic.github.io/react-tableql/

 ### NOTE: Work on this component is in progress.
-Please stay tuned for future changes upgrades
+Please stay tuned for future changes, upgrades

 If you have any suggestions please let me know or join the project.